DaAlbrecht/thesis-TEKO/content/Implementation.typ

 ```],
 caption: [stripped down tower service trait]
 )
-Since a `Service` is generic any middleware that also implements the `Service`
+Since a `Service` is generic, any middleware that also implements the `Service`
 trait can be used allowing axum to use a large ecosystem of middleware.

-axum like any other web sever needs to be able to handle multiple requests concurrently, making a webserver
+axum like any other web sever needs to be able to handle multiple requests concurrently, making a web server
-inhertly asynchronous.
+inherently asynchronous.

   #figure(
   sourcecode()[```rust